Methodological refinement of the submillimeter galaxy magnification bias. II. Cosmological analysis with tomography: Results

 Increasing the number of redshift bins has a similar effect to removing the G15 field, especially when additional bins are added instead of dividing the existing ones.
 This suggests that the evolution with redshift, i.e. the cosmological model, starts to dominate over the sample variance effect.
 However, the overall fit is not perfect for each individual bin, resulting in poorer fits for the most biased samples.
 Extending the redshift range seems to work better than simply increasing the number of redshift bins, as it improves statistics per bin and produces tighter constraints compared to the "w/o G15" case.

-The $\sigma_8$ posterior distribution for the "6 bins WR" case is compatible with the "base case" results but shows a wider distribution towards lower values, with a peak (mean) value at 0.84 (0.80).
-In contrast, the "6 bins" case exhibits a clear peak at 1.08.
-This difference can be attributed to the splitting of the two central bins, which reduces their statistics compared to bin 1 and bin 4, resulting in a lower weight in the parameter estimation and producing estimates similar to the "bins 14" case.
+The $\sigma_8$ posterior distribution for the "six bins-WR" case is compatible with the "base case" results but shows a wider distribution towards lower values, with a peak (mean) value at 0.66 (0.69).
+In contrast, the "six bins" case exhibits a clear peak at 0.99.
+This difference can be attributed to the splitting of the two central bins, which reduces their statistics compared to bin 1 and bin 4, resulting in a lower weight in the parameter estimation and producing estimates similar to the "bins 1+4" case.
+The secondary peak observed between 0.7-0.8 in the "six bins-WR" case is of particular interest.
+We have confirmed the stability of the full distribution, ruling out any convergence issues.
+Instead, we interpret the secondary peak as a local valid minimum within the constraints of our current data.

-Finally, the parameter $h$ remains unconstrained, but for the first time in this work, the posterior distributions show tight upper limits of 0.78 and 0.73 at 95\%C.I., in the "6 bins" and "6 bins WR" respectively in both cases.
-These results align with the findings in paper II, where a joint analysis of the cross-correlation function and galaxy clustering measurements was performed.
+Finally, the parameter $h$ remains unconstrained, but for the first time in this work, the posterior distributions show tight upper limits of 0.69 at 95\% C.I., in the "six bins-WR".
+These results align with the findings in Paper I, where a joint analysis of the cross-correlation function and galaxy clustering measurements was performed.
 Although these results should be interpreted with caution, they indicate that with improved data and better-constrained parameters, there is hope for obtaining constraints on $h$.